MCPVerse: An Expansive, Real-World Benchmark for Agentic Tool Use: MCPVerse Design

-The second challenge arises from tool number limits imposed by certain APIs.
-For example, the native tools parameter in the GPT-4o-20241120 and Kimi-K2-0711 API is capped at $128$ tools, which is insufficient for the $218$ tools in our Standard mode.
-The constraint is also present at a larger scale: the Gemini-2.5-Pro API's limit of $512$ tools is inadequate for the $552$ tools in our Max-Scale Mode.
-To address these limitations, we employ a method we term prompt-based function calling.
-This approach involves providing the complete tool definitions directly within a custom system prompt (see details in Appendix 1), rather than using the native tools parameter, thereby bypassing the API's fixed tool count limits.

-Finally, we deliberately employ a simple evaluation pipeline.
-Our goal is to assess the fundamental capabilities of the LLM itself, rather than the effectiveness of a complex agentic framework like ReAct~\cite{yao2023react} or RolePlaying~\cite{hu2025owl}.
-These advanced methods often rely on sophisticated prompt engineering, which can obscure the model's intrinsic abilities.
-Our direct approach, detailed in Listing~\ref{lst:evaluation_pipeline}, minimizes the influence of such artifacts and provides a clearer measure of the model's core function calling proficiency.
-The hyperparameter settings for our experiments are detailed in the Appendix 4.
+We adopt a simple evaluation pipeline(see \autoref{appendix:pipeline}) with the goal of assessing the LLM's fundamental capabilities, rather than evaluating the effectiveness of complex agentic frameworks like ReAct~\citep{yao2023react} or RolePlaying~\citep{hu2025owl}.
+These advanced methods often depend on sophisticated prompt engineering, which can obscure the model's intrinsic abilities.
+In contrast, our direct approach reduces the impact of such artifacts, yielding a more faithful measure of the model’s core agentic capability.